-This article originally appears in Integration Quarterly published by the Design Build Institute of America.
+This article originally appeared in Integration Quarterly published by the Design Build Institute of America.
+A full copy of the article is available on their website.